blakeprudhomme/work_examples/README.md

 ## Work Examples

-A collection of slightly modified (NDA) code examples written by Blake Prudhomme.
+A small collection of code samples written by Blake Prudhomme at previous jobs.